LiaScript/docs/README.md

 #### 2. Animations with TTS

     --{{0}}--
-The same animation can also be combined with text to speech output by using [comments](#Comments:-Text-2-Speech) or [hidden comments](#Hidden-comments) as shown in the example.
+The same animation can also be combined with text-to-speech output by using [comments](#Comments:-Text-2-Speech) or [hidden comments](#Hidden-comments) as shown in the example.
-Thereby, hidden comments are simply comments that are not shown to the public as normal comments, they are simply placed into an HTML comment and different voices can be added too.
+Hidden comments are simply comments that are not shown to the public as normal comments.
+They are placed into an HTML comment, and different voices can be added too.

 ```` markdown